One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields: Numerical Simulations

 We also compare the methods using three evaluation metrics: success rate, average number of steps to reach the goal, and average path length, where the path length is defined as

-measured in radians in the configuration space.
+measured in radians in the joint space.
 All methods are tested under the same random seed with identical sampling rules for start and goal states, repeated 500 times.
+Each trial is terminated when the goal is reached or when a predefined maximum number of steps is exceeded.
 The results are summarized in Table.~\ref{tab:method_comparison_1}.
 Our proposed method achieves the highest success rate.
 Although it requires more steps and produces slightly longer paths, this can be attributed to its ability to avoid local optima and handle longer trajectories effectively.
 The failure cases mainly occur when the start configuration is very close to an obstacle, causing collisions before the distribution has been sufficiently updated.
 In contrast, the original MPPI may still result in collisions with obstacles or violations of joint limits due to the difficulty of appropriately balancing the weights among different cost terms.

-\subsection{7-DOF Franka Robot}
+\subsection{7-DoF Franka Robot}

-In this section, we compare our method with the QP approach from \cite{cdf} under two scenarios.
+In this section, we compare our method with the QP approach from \cite{cdf} under two scenarios (Table~\ref{tab:hyper7d}).

 In the first scenario, shown in Fig.~\ref{exp2_scene}(Left), we follow the experimental setup of \cite{sdf2_li2024representing}.
 The start and goal configurations are fixed, while the cross-shaped obstacle is shifted in each trial.
 The robot is commanded using incremental steps of the form